 But then there are all these health issues arising from using computers for long periods.
 So how do we avoid the inevitable?
-How do we prevent getting the back pains in our late 20s that your grandmother probably got in her 60s?
+How do we prevent the back pains in our late 20s that your grandmother probably got in her 60s?
 What should you do to help yourself?

 How much time should you spend working on the computers before they destroy your health?

-These regulations suggest that breaks should be ‘periodically’ taken.
+These regulations suggest breaks should be ‘periodically’ taken.
 This ‘period,’ however, lies in a grey area.
 They further indicate that each person’s work should be set up to include a mix of tasks.
 It should be a combination of both screen-based and some non-screen-based work.

 However, not all of us have work environments that would exclusively implement short breaks or encourage us to get up from work now and then.
-Besides, the nature of your work varies; therefore, deliberate breaks must be introduced.
+Besides, the nature of your work varies; therefore, you must introduce deliberate breaks.

 How often should you take a break before computers destroy your health?

 The maximum attention span for anything varies from 30 to 40 minutes.
-That is relevant withs screen-based work as well.
+That is relevant for screen-based work as well.
 The only drawback is that it is not just your focus we are talking about, but your body tension, posture, and eyes.

 How do computers destroy your health?